 Is GTA required to file a declaration in Annexure V with Jurisdictional Authority?

 When Goods Transport Agency selects the option of paying tax under the forward charge mechanism, a declaration in Annexure V notified vide a CGST(Rate) Notification no. 03/2022 dated 13th July 2022 should be filed with the Jurisdictional Authority before the commencement of the financial year.
-[Options for GST rates available to GTA]
+[Options for GST rates available to GTA]extended

 Note: Specimen of Declaration in Annexure V is attached below

 Declaration needs to be filed online/offline.

 Declaration in Annexure V is to be filed physically(offline) with jurisdictional authority.
 (Upto 23rd Feb 2023)

 What is the last date to file the declaration by GTA?

 The declaration should be filed on or before 15th March before the commencement of the next financial year.
-For the upcoming FY 2023-24, the due date will be 15th March 2023.
+For FY 2023-24, the due date is extended from